GM-Consult-Pty-Ltd/text_indexing/README.md

 The `TextIndexer.inMemory` factory constructor returns a `TextIndexer` instance with [in-memory](#inmemoryindex-class) `Dictionary` and `Postings` maps:
 - pass a `analyzer` text analyser that extracts tokens from text;
-- pass an in-memory `dictionary` instance, otherwise an empty `Dictionary` will be initialized; and
+- pass an in-memory `dictionary` instance, otherwise an empty `Dictionary` will be initialized; - pass an in-memory `kGramIndex` instance, otherwise an empty `KGramIndex` will be initialized;and
 - pass an in-memory `postings` instance, otherwise an empty `Postings` will be initialized.

 The `InMemoryIndexer` is suitable for indexing a smaller corpus.
 The `InMemoryIndexer` may have latency and processing overhead for large indexes or queries with more than a few terms.
 Consider running `InMemoryIndexer` in an isolate to avoid slowing down the main thread.